 Bottom line: the time you invest into your Facebook Business page is not likely to ever live up to the hype.

-UPDATE 6/22/14: Social Meida Analysts have now concluded that organic referrals from your facebook page are non-existent.
+UPDATE 6/22/14: Social Media Analysts have now concluded that organic referrals from your facebook page are non-existent.
 The only way to direct facebook users to your website is through paid Facebook advertising, which is becoming more expensive, as it is now your only option to advertise your brand on facebook.
+Sue Sullivan reports that with paid advertising, she increased her facebook traffic to 15%.